Autistic children starting secondary school: planning and preparation

 - a timeline for each step of the transition process.

 Where possible, it’s good to involve your child in developing their transition plan.
-This gives them the chance to ask questions, raise concerns and share their preferences.
+This gives them the chance to ask questions, raise concerns and share preferences.
 This will also help your child feel valued and included.

 Supports and adjustments for autistic children starting secondary school